whenjay/learngit/readme.txt

-this is my first git test£¬
+this is my second git test£¬
-hello git.
+hello git my friend.